rafaelhernandezrios/Strawberry_detecto/SETUP.md

 2. Place the downloaded files in the project root directory.

 ### Model Setup
-The base model `yolov8n.pt` is included in the repository.
-If you need to retrain the model:
+Once you have downloaded the base model `yolov8n.pt`, if you need to retrain it:

 1. Prepare your dataset
 2. Modify the `data.yaml` file as needed